-If you are considering making positive changes to your diet, you may want to consider adding whole foods into the recipes in your cookbook.
+If you are considering making positive changes to your diet, you may want to consider adding whole foods into the recipes you cook.
 Whole foods are foods that come from natural sources and are not refined with processed ingredients.
-Eating whole foods can be useful for improving digestion and disease prevention.
-Below is a collection of tips for how you can easily add whole foods to your daily menu.
+Eating whole foods can be useful for improving digestion as well as disease prevention.
+Below is a collection of tips on how you can easily add whole foods to your daily menu.

 1. Gradually Introduce Whole Foods

 Whole foods do not taste like processed foods.
 Start by swapping out something small that you already enjoy eating.
 This way it is more familiar to you.
 A simple swap might be eating wild rice (whole food) instead of white rice (processed and refined food).
 Or, if you enjoy toast for breakfast, you can change the type of bread you eat.
 Toss out the white bread (refined and processed) for whole grain bread (whole food).
 The conversion to eating whole foods does not have to be a big change.
 If you start small, it won’t feel as strange.

 Whole foods take longer to prepare.
 By making snacks and meals in advance, you can save time.
 Taking shortcuts can help too.
 For example, beans can be soaked in advance while you are doing other tasks and chores.
 You can also try swapping out traditional noodles for ready-made wheat noodles and using them in spaghetti or lasagna.
 Most grocery stores have a whole foods section in the pasta aisle.